-Through soil chemistry Dr. Carver understood that growing the same crop was depleting the nutrients from the soil creating a low yield in cotton (the cash crop at the South).
-He introduced the concept and benefits to Southern farmers of crop rotation rather than mono cropping.
-He taught them that planting cotton one year and sweet potatoes, soy beans and peanuts the next year would replenish the soil and help them to get maximum yield from their crops.
+Through soil chemistry, Dr. Carver understood that growing the same crop was depleting the nutrients from the soil, creating a low yield in cotton (the cash crop of the South).
+He introduced the concept and benefits of crop rotation to Southern farmers, rather than the practice of mono cropping.
+He taught them that planting cotton one year, then sweet potatoes, soy beans and peanuts the next year, would replenish the soil and help them to get maximum yield from their crops.

 While the farmers loved the high yields from crop rotation, they ended up with a lot of peanuts, sweet potatoes and soybeans.

-Dr. Carver went back to the lab to discover alternative uses for the peanut, sweet potato and soy bean.
+Dr. Carver went back to the lab to discover alternative uses for peanuts, sweet potato and soy bean.
 This lead him to discover and create over 300 products.